EmilRosenlund/DCASE_2026_AAU_CE_8_822/README.md

 ## Three Model Tracks

 - Audio Encoder: a 2-channel + residual autoencoder track for learning compact latent structure.
-- BEATs: a pretrained embedding track for transfer-style representation learning.
+- BEATs: a pretrained ViT - further finetuned for a downstream ArcFace Classification task.
-- SSLAM: a stereo embedding track for channel-aware feature extraction.
+- SSLAM: a pretrained ViT - further finetuned for a downstream ArcFace Classification task.

 Each track can be trained independently, tuned separately, and evaluated on its own.